Contact Form for Static Sites Using Cloudflare Workers and Airtable

 - Click the

 Helpbutton and openAPI documentation.
-In theIntroductionsection, note theIDfor theMessagesbase — this will be referred to asAIRTABLE_BASE_IDin a later step.
+In theIntroductionsection, note theIDfor theMessagesbase.
+This will be referred to asAIRTABLE_BASE_IDin a later step.

 - In the

-MESSAGES TABLEsection, note theIDfor theMessagestable — this will be referred to asAIRTABLE_TABLE_IDin a later step.
+MESSAGES TABLEsection, note theIDfor theMessagestable.
+This will be referred to asAIRTABLE_TABLE_IDin a later step.

 - Go to the

 Personal access tokenspage andCreate new token.
 Name the token and add the scopedata.records:writewith access to the appropriate base.
-Click theCreate tokenbutton and note theTOKEN ID— this will be referred to asAIRTABLE_ACCESS_TOKENin a later step.
+Click theCreate tokenbutton and note theTOKEN ID.
+This will be referred to asAIRTABLE_ACCESS_TOKENin a later step.

 - Optional but recommended: Return to the